 - Delay in Filing: Delay creates doubt in the court's mind.
 Always file immediately.

 - Exaggeration: Do not add false details to make the case look stronger.
-This can backfire during the criminal trial.
+This can backfire during the criminal trial stages.

 - Signing without Reading: Never sign the FIR copy without reading what the police officer has written.

 Need help drafting a police complaint?
-Advocate Om Sharma assists clients across Varachha and Adajan to ensure their FIR is drafted legally and accurately.
+Advocate Om Sharma assists clients across Varachha and Adajan to ensure their FIR is drafted legally and accurately by an experienced criminal advocate in Surat.